top of page

 One thing that surprises many people is that these brands are commonly sold and recommended in veterinary clinics.
 While this gives the impression that they must be the best option, it’s important to understand that these companies have long-standing relationships within the veterinary industry.
 Many clinics carry and recommend these foods as part of partnerships, incentives, or convenience—not necessarily because they are made with the highest-quality ingredients.

-It’s unfortunate, because pet owners trust those recommendations, assuming they are getting the very best for their cats.
+It’s unfortunate because pet owners trust those recommendations, assuming they are getting the very best for their cats.

 At the end of the day, you are often paying a premium price for marketing, brand recognition, and placement—not for superior nutrition.
 That’s why it’s so important to read the ingredient list yourself and make an informed decision.